ChuckNomis/jeen-assignment-NadavSimon/README.md

 ## 📚 Knowledge Base

-The system includes 8 documents covering:
+The system includes 8 documents covering various topics. **Document processing and chunking is powered by [Docling](https://github.com/DS4SD/docling)**, which provides advanced PDF parsing and intelligent text segmentation for optimal retrieval performance.

+**📁 Document Location:** All documents are stored in `server/data/documents/` directory.

 | Document                                              | Topic               | Description                 |
 | ----------------------------------------------------- | ------------------- | --------------------------- |